hdShang/arxiv-daily/docs/cs-CV/2025-05-20/papers/250513928v3-lovr-a-benchmark-for-long-video-retrieval-in-multimodal-contexts.md

 ---
 layout: default
-title: LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts
+title: "LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts"
 ---

 # LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts